pyOpenSci/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.md

 simply call `add_numbers(1,2,3)` and the package function calculates the value and returns `6`.
 By calling the `add_numbers` function, you are using the package's API.

-Package APIs consist of functions and/or classes, methods and attributes that create a user interface (known as the API).
+Package APIs consist of functions, classes, methods and attributes that create a user interface.

 ## What is a docstring and how does it relate to documentation?